Kendall Jenner Rocks A Skintight Zebra Print Ensemble In An Elevator Selfie

 The halter top of the ensemble seen on Kendall’s latest Instagram image was created by a way of a gold chain and a gold clip that held the luxurious satin fabric in place.
 She didn’t seem to be wearing a bra so that unusual accessory was apparently all that was keeping the garment from slipping down and exposing her breasts.

 The material used to create the skintight outfit — which looked as if it had been made to include two different pieces — rocked a stunning zebra print in black-and-white that was carefully matched to create this sartorial masterpiece.
-Her tiny waist was on display thanks to the cut of the top while the high-waisted pants she wore revealed Kendall’s enviable thigh gab.
+Her tiny waist was on display thanks to the cut of the top, while the high-waisted pants she wore revealed Kendall’s enviable thigh gab.

 The top model has been introducing plenty of fresh looks this month as she migrates from one fashion week to another.
 While she has been strutting her stuff on catwalks during Milan Fashion Week this week, during New York Fashion Week she was also photographed wherever she went.